');

 About Burlington, WA

-Burlington is a small community in Washington with a population of 9,637 residents.
-The median household income is $74,028 per year, which is above the national average.
-The median age in Burlington is 36.2 years.
+Burlington is a small town located in Washington with a population of 9,637 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,028 per year, which is 1% below the national median of $75,149.
+The median age of 36.2 years is close to the US median age of 38.9 years.

 Cost of Living in Burlington, WA